lpmi-13/sadpods-webserver/README.md

 # Sadpod broken webserver

-Inspired by the excellent [Sad Servers](https://sadservers.com), this is an implementation of the "Tokyo" scenario, where a webserver is serving `index.html` from `127.0.0.1:80`, but it's not available.
+Inspired by the excellent [Sad Servers](https://sadservers.com), this is an implementation of the "Tokyo" scenario, where a webserver is serving `index.html` from `127.0.0.1:80` (as well as `localhost:80`), but it's not available.

 ## Running in Gitpod